Community: Daily Life | Move out of the Current | Aims

 Move out of the Current

-The Oregon Extension offers you a semester “out of the mainstream”—a temporary retreat from the rush and the noise, the technologically-driven interruptions and consumerist distractions, that comprise the background texture of life.
+While many off-campus programs offer a passport for international travel and exposure to centers of world culture, the Oregon Extension invites you to find your place in a mountain community “out of the mainstream”—a temporary retreat from the rush and the noise, the technologically-driven interruptions and consumerist distractions, that comprise the background texture of life.

-In the same spirit of freeing ourselves from our dependency on our ‘gear’, we ask our students to leave TVs, DVD players, and music systems without earphones at home as well.
-During the week, students are free to use earphones for music listening, so as to leave others in the vicinity undisturbed.
+- Limited use of Technology: in the same spirit, we ask our students to leave TVs, DVD players, and music systems without earphones at home as well.
 We request that students use personal computers for DVDs or publicly audible music only on the weekends.
+During the week, students are free to use earphones for music listening.

-We ask students to leave their automobiles home as well.
-Regular shuttle trips take students down the mountain to Ashland, especially on weekends, for theater, coffee shops, recreation, shopping, and religious services.
+- Limited use of personal vehicles: We also ask students to leave their automobiles home or park them, without access, for the semester.
+Regular shuttle trips take students down the mountain to Ashland.
 We transport students for medical appointments and other necessary business.
-We provide transportation, at the beginning and end of the semester, to and from airports and bus or train stations, and on adventures to San Francisco, the Oregon Coast, and to backpacking sites.
+Finally, we provide transportation, at the beginning and end of the semester, to and from airports and bus or train stations, and on adventures to San Francisco, the Oregon Coast, and to backpacking sites.

 We realize that we are asking students temporarily to relinquish items that seem necessary to life itself.
 We believe you will come to appreciate how such commitments contribute to the quality of your experience—intellectual, social and spiritual—at the Oregon Extension.